jfrog/build-info-go/README.md

 The default log level of the Build-Info CLI is INFO.

-You can change to another log level by setting the `BUILD_INFO_LOG_LEVEL` environment variable to one of these: ERROR, WARN or DEBUG.
+You can change the log level by setting the BUILD_INFO_LOG_LEVEL environment variable to either DEBUG, INFO, WARN or ERROR.

-All logs are written to stderr.
+All log messages are sent to the stderr, to allow picking up the generated build-info, which is sent to the stdout.

 ## Go APIs